jkudase/RESTful_Application_Service/README.md

 # Objective

+Online Application Service that accepts Human Pose Skeletal key points of a sign video and return the label of the sign as a JSON Response.
+The Key points are generated using TensorFlow’s Pose Net.

+•	For generating the key points, please follow instructions in the link -> https://github.com/prashanthnetizen/posenet_nodejs_setup

 In this project, our group has developed an online RESTful application Service that can classify American Sign Language.
 We have trained 4 models that helps classify the input provided in form of JSON data into it's corresponding sign language.